I am the one thing in life I can control– Wait for It, Hamilton

 For this is the true meaning of recovery.
 Yes, it’s about moving forward.
 But it’s also about defining the life you want to live.
 Rather than being told what you should achieve or who you should be.
 It’s about living your own life.
 Not someone else’s.

 Be Yourself.
 Everyone Else is Already TakenOscar Wilde

 I don’t need to be ever moving forward.
 Not taking the next big step isn’t a lack of progress.
-It’s okay to take time and prepare.
-To revel in how far you’ve come.
+Sometimes it’s a necessary act of preservation.
+We need to normalize these pauses in life.
+To celebrate our successes before the next step.
 To just be.
 It doesn’t mean you’re letting the fear of failure hold you back.
 But rather making rational and well thought-out decisions and choices.

 So, that’s my new take on my recovery.
 Sometimes I may be moving forward.
 But when I’m not.
 I must remember “I’m not falling behind or running late.
 I’m not standing still.
 I’m lying in wait”‘

 Let me know your thoughts in the comments below.
 Does this make sense for your own recovery?
 Is it empowering?